 Yes, barbecue on the parking lot.
 We saw lots of places in South Africa where you could just barbecue in public spaces.

 A relaxed afternoon at Kurland

-We spent the rest of the afternoon in, enjoying a bit of down time, before we headed back to the beach for dinner.
+We spent the rest of the afternoon in, enjoying a bit of downtime before we headed back out for some dinner.